Parikshit-Wayal/AWS-Projects/Project1/README.md

 ## 🔧 Step-by-Step Setup

 ### 1. Create a Custom AMI
-- Launched an EC2 instance with a pre-installed web server and application (basic HTML template).
+- Launched an EC2 instance with a pre-installed web server and application.
+-  (i used basic HTML template) for testing,  it can be Full configured WebApplication.
 - Configured the application and then created a **Custom AMI** from this instance to reuse for scaling.
   ![](./Images/archi.png)